Polls open in Kenyan presidential election said to be tight

 NAIROBI, Kenya (AP) — Polls opened Tuesday in Kenya’s unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the deputy president who styles himself as the outsider.

-More than 22 million people are registered to vote in this election in which economic issues could be of greater importance than the ethnic tensions that have marked past votes with sometimes deadly results.

-Outgoing President Uhuru Kenyatta, the son of Kenya’s first president, cut across the usual ethnic lines by backing longtime rival Odinga after their bitter 2017 election contest.
+Outgoing President Uhuru Kenyatta, the son of Kenya’s first president, cut across the usual ethnic lines and angered Ruto by backing longtime rival Odinga after their bitter 2017 election contest.
 But both Odinga and Ruto have chosen running mates from the country’s largest ethnic group, the Kikuyu.

-Odinga has made history by choosing running mate Martha Karua, the first woman to be a leading contender for the deputy presidency.
+The 77-year-old Odinga has made history by choosing running mate Martha Karua, the first woman to be a leading contender for the deputy presidency.
+“Make your voice heard,” she said after voting early in a knitted cap, a sign of the unusually cold weather in parts of the country.

-Kenyans are hoping for a peaceful vote.
-Elections can be exceptionally troubled, as in 2007 when the country exploded after Odinga claimed the vote had been stolen from him and more than 1,000 people were killed.
-In 2017, the high court overturned the election results, a first in Africa, after Odinga challenged them.
-He then boycotted the new vote and proclaimed himself the “people’s president,” bringing allegations of treason.
-A handshake between him and Kenyatta calmed the crisis.
+Others predicted a lower turnout than the 80% five years ago and blamed voter apathy.

+“The problems from 2017, the economy, the day to day life, are still here,” said 38-year-old shopkeeper Adrian Kibera, who wasn’t sure he would bother to vote.
+“We don’t have good choices,” he said, calling Odinga too old and Ruto too inexperienced.

-This is likely Odinga’s last try at age 77, and Kenyans and election observers will be watching to see how his often passionate supporters react to the results and any allegations of rigging.
+This is likely Odinga’s last try, and Kenyans and election observers will be watching to see how his often passionate supporters react to the results and any allegations of rigging.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.